How to scan receipts in Node.js

 Congratulations!
 You’ve written a complete, functional API to expose an endpoint that takes in a receipt, sends it to Taggun for processing, and retrieves parsed results for you.

-Again, don’t forget that this tutorial project has its own git repository at https://github.com/taggun/taggun-node – enjoy!
+This tutorial project has its own git repository at https://github.com/taggun/taggun-node – enjoy!